 Our board-certified experts obtain a complete, objective picture from the evaluation to determine whether mental health auxiliary services will benefit a patient and maximize addiction recovery.

 Patients struggling with addiction and mental health disorders often neglect other aspects of their health, from blood pressure to diabetes.
 Likewise, conditions such as chronic pain and insomnia may fuel addiction.
 Individuals with an addiction or suspected of having an addiction may also have neurological conditions that impact their behavior.

 During the comprehensive assessment, we evaluate all of the conditions that can compromise health and well-being.
 Positive Sobriety Institute has an internal medicine physician on staff and available to our patients.
 We also arrange consultations and appointments with a full range of specialists at Northwestern University’s Feinberg School of Medicine when needed.

 Multidisciplinary, Comprehensive Fitness for Duty Evaluation

-Positive Sobriety Institute also offers the Multidisciplinary Comprehensive Assessment Program (MCAP), an in-depth medical and psychological evaluation for physicians, nurses, dentists, pilots, attorneys and other professionals in highly accountable roles.
+Positive Sobriety Institute also offers the Multidisciplinary Comprehensive Assessment Program (MCAP), an in-depth medical and psychological evaluation for physicians, nurses, dentists, attorneys and other professionals in highly accountable roles.